girlscript/winter-of-contributing/Python/Python_Closures/README.md

 + Nested functions and Non-local Variable in Python
 + What are Python Closures?
 + Criteria to use Closures
-+ When and Why do you need to use Closures in Python?
++ When to use Closures in Python?
 + How can we define Closure?
 + Advantages of using Closures
 + Summary